This tabbouleh salad shines with the bright, fresh flavors of parsley, mint and lemon. It's great as a side salad with other Mediterranean dishes.

 - Combine bulgur, parsley, mint, cucumber and tomatoes.
 Top with lemon juice and zest, salt and pepper and stir to combine.

-- Serve immediately to maximize the fresh, bright flavors!
-But it's also good for several days.
+- Serve immediately or refrigerate until ready to serve.
 (You can always squeeze some more lemon juice over it to brighten it up again.)

 Notes